Chapter 15 Presentation of simulation results

 Furthermore, in simulation, exact values for your bias/RMSE/type-I error, or whatever, are not usually of interest.
 And in fact, we rarely have them due to Monte Carlo simulation error.
 The tables provide a false sense of security, unless you include uncertainty, which clutters your table even further.

-Tables and simulations do not particularly well mix.
+Overall, tables and simulations do not particularly well mix.
 In particular, if you are ever tempted into putting your table in landscape mode to get it to fit on the page, think again.
-It is often more useful and insightful to present results in graphs (Gelman, Pasarica, & Dodhia, 2002).
+It is often more useful and insightful to present results in graphs (Gelman, Pasarica, and Dodhia 2002).

 So, onwards.